 When you put time and effort into your landscaping, you want it to last.
 Durability is where composite edging truly shines.
 Unlike other options on the market, "Composite edging is durable and won't rust, crack, or splinter like cheaper plastic or metal options."
 Wood edging can rot and warp after a few seasons of rain and sun.
 Metal can rust and create sharp, dangerous edges.
 And cheap plastic edging often becomes brittle and cracks under the sun’s UV rays.
 Our Composite Wood Landscape Edging Kits are designed to avoid all these problems, providing a reliable and attractive border that will stand the test of time and keep your yard looking great for years to come.

-Why Choose Composite Over Traditional Edging?
+Why Choose Composite Over Wood or Plastic?

 When you’re planning your garden layout, the edging you choose does more than just create a neat line.
 It defines spaces, contains mulch, and adds to the overall look of your yard.
 While traditional materials like wood, metal, and plastic have been go-to options for years, composite edging offers a modern alternative with some serious perks.
 It combines the best of both worlds—the classic look of wood with the durability of synthetic materials.
 Let’s look at why making the switch to composite might be the best decision for your landscape.